joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/16/us/milwaukee-shooting-republican-national-convention.html

 **Former Syrian Official in Charge of Notorious Prison Is Arrested in California**\
-`The former official, Samir Ousman al-Sheikh, is accused of falsely describing whether he persecuted anyone for their political beliefs or had been involved in any killings.`\
+`Samir Ousman al-Sheikh, who was seeking U.S. citizenship, is accused of falsely describing whether he persecuted anyone for their political beliefs or had been involved in any killings.`\
 https://nytimes.com/2024/07/16/us/politics/syrian-official-arrested-adra-prison.html

 **Canucks sign Artūrs Šilovs to 2-year contract**\